Florida Probate Attorney

 When a loved one passes away, the last thing you want to worry about is dividing up assets or spending hours discussing them with lawyers.

-However, probate is usually a necessary process when someone passes away, even if they have a Will.
+However, probate is usually necessary when someone passes away, even if they have a Will.

-We're based in Clearwater, Florida, but our probate attorneys provide services throughout all of Florida.
+Based in Clearwater, Florida, our probate attorneys can provide services throughout Florida.

-Here at atCAUSE Law Office, we're dedicated to making the probate process as simple and smooth as possible.
-We offer full-service, flat-fee billing so you don't have to worry about any surprise legal fees.
+Here at atCAUSE Law Office, our dedication is to make the probate process as simple and smooth as possible.
+We offer full-service, flat-fee billing, so you don't have to worry about surprise legal fees.

 What is Probate?

 Probate is a court-supervised process of locating the assets of a deceased person, paying their debts, and distributing their assets to any beneficiaries.
-Generally speaking, the decedents assets will pay for the probate proceeding cost, funeral expenses, and creditors.
-Remaining assets are distributed to the beneficiaries.
+Generally, the decedent's assets will pay for the probate proceeding cost, funeral expenses, and creditors.

 Appointing a personal representative (commonly referred to as an executor);